regrimwood/tracker-api/README.md

 This is a simple API design for use with a PostgreSQL database and [Auth0](https://auth0.com/).

 ## Why I made this

-**The scenario:** I want to do mood tracking.
-**The problem:** I hate journalling and I can't be bothered to open a mood tracking app and navigate through it to log something every day.
+**The problem:** Having to open a mood tracking app and navigate through it to log something every day is tedious.
+How can I track mood daily, but with as few clicks as possible?
 **The hypothesis:** iOS shortcuts can do many things, like prompting to choose from a list.
-Can it automate sending http requests??
+Can it automate sending http requests?
-**The answer:** [Yes it can](https://support.apple.com/en-nz/guide/shortcuts/apd2d448b2de/ios).
+**The solution:** [Yes it can](https://support.apple.com/en-nz/guide/shortcuts/apd2d448b2de/ios).
 It can also parse JSON!

-So, basically I made this API because I'm lazy.
+**The result:** Mood tracking with a single click!

 ## How I use it

-Personally I host a copy on Heroku free hosting with Heroku Postgres.
-I integrate it with Apple Shortcuts so I can log a mood daily with just one tap.
+Back when Heroku was free, I hosted it with Heroku Postgres.
+I also integrated it with Apple Shortcuts so I can log a mood daily with just one tap.

 Here are the steps for my setup.